HoraceHuang-ui/RentalAdsBoard-frontend/README.md

 - One can **edit** his **account information** in a separate dialog view, including username, email, password, and avatar image.
 - One can **log out** or **delete his account**.
+> Extra points
+- One can **search** ads by keyword.
+- One can have an **instant chat** with another user via clicking the message button in post details.
+When the receiver is not in the chat view, then he/she will receive a pop-up message on the upper-left corner.

 ## Development